lauralifts/loadmgt-workshop/isolation/demo-attrs/README.md

 Experiment with changing the the ratelimit configuration in `ratelimit/config/config.yaml`.
 You will need to restart the ratelimit service each time.

+It's useful to watch the debug logs from the ratelimit service as you do this.
+You can also see the current ratelimit config: http://localhost:6070/rlconfig

 Some examples of ratelimit service config can be found [here](https://github.com/envoyproxy/ratelimit?tab=readme-ov-file#examples).

 ## Shutting the environment down